Kinbōzan Haruki: Career

 Kinbōzan remained in the makuuchi division throughout 2023, however, and started 2024 at the rank of maegashira 6 east.
 During the twelfth day of the tournament, he suffered a knee injury in his match against Tsurugishō and had to limp back up the hanamichi, telling the press afterwards that he felt severe pain even with painkillers.
 On the fourth day of the March 2024 tournament, Kinbōzan fell hard outside the ring in his loss to Tamawashi.
-He withdrew the following day, with the medical certificate stating he would need seven days of rest due to a cervical vertebrae sprain.
-After three days of rest he returned to competition.
-In the next two tournaments Kinbōzan conceded 22 defeats, subsequently resulting in his demotion from the top division to jūryō.
+He withdrew the following day, with the medical certificate stating he would need seven days of rest due to a cervical vertebra sprain.
+After three days of rest, he returned to competition.
+In the next two tournaments, Kinbōzan conceded 22 defeats, subsequently resulting in his demotion from the top division to jūryō.
 At the November tournament, however, he won his third professional title, taking the jūryō championship with 13 wins.
 The November performance put him back at the top division in January 2025 as West Maegashira #14.

-At the January 2025 tournament Kinbōzan stood out, winning nine consecutive matches from the first day of the tournament to set a personal record, also establishing himself as the only wrestler in the tournament to remain unbeaten halfway point of the competition.
+At the January 2025 tournament, Kinbōzan stood out, winning nine consecutive matches from the first day of the tournament to set a personal record, also establishing himself as the only wrestler in the tournament to remain unbeaten halfway point of the competition.
 On Day 10, however, he suffered his first defeat at the hands of komusubi Abi, reducing to one victory the two-victory gap he had spared against the trio of wrestlers still in positions to challenge him for the title (Ōhō, Takerufuji and Chiyoshōma).
 He however maintained an outright one-win lead after 13 days, having defeated two ōzeki opponents in Ōnosato and Kotozakura.
 On Day 12, he lost his match to ōzeki Hōshōryū, the nephew of Asashōryū, the man who introduced him to sumo, allowing the ōzeki to make a stronger bid for the title.
-Before the match, the former Asashōryū, who closely follows Kinbōzan's performance, allegedly called stablematser Kise (the former Higonoumi) to encourage the wrestler, going so far as to say that Kinbōzan shouldn't lose to "this jerk" (あのヤロウ, anoyarō), referring to Hōshōryū.
+Before the match, the former Asashōryū, who closely follows Kinbōzan's performance, allegedly called stablemaster Kise (the former Higonoumi) to encourage the wrestler, going so far as to say that Kinbōzan shouldn't lose to "this jerk" (あのヤロウ, anoyarō), referring to Hōshōryū.
 On the final day, Kinbōzan faced Ōhō, the latter (along with Hōshōryū) being one of two wrestlers only one defeat behind the tournament leader.
 Kinbōzan lost the match, forcing at the very least a playoff between the two wrestlers.
 Later, Hōshōryū also qualified for the title after defeating Kotozakura, with the becoming a three-way fight.
 Kinbōzan lost the title to Hōshōryū, who previously defeated Ōhō.
 For leading the competition, Kinbōzan nonetheless received his second sanshō for Fighting Spirit, however missing out on the award for Outstanding Performance after losing to Ōhō in regulation.

+In September 2026, it was revealed that Kinbōzan had received the Order of the Leopard in February of that year for his work as a top division wrestler.